Want to know what it takes to create repeatable, sustainable funds for your nonprofit?

 - Prospects.
 These are people who haven’t given and you don’t know who they are or where they came from.
 It’s probably time to take them off the list.

-As you’re connecting with your list, you may want to communicate differently with each segment.
+As you’re connecting with donors on your list, you may want to communicate differently with each segment.
 For example, your active donors are much closer to your nonprofit and you might use warmer, friendlier language with them.
 You might need to use more encouragement with lapsed donors to remind them that giving to your mission is a good thing.

 Your list of donors and prospects is pure gold.
 Treat these people well, and you’ll see donations increase.
 That means you need a communications strategy for your list.
 Don’t just shoot out an email because you need money.
 Be sure you are providing them great information and stories with plenty of emotion.
 Space the communications out so that there aren’t several all bunched up together followed by months of radio silence.

 Remember that communication with people on your list is about their convenience, not yours.
 Make sure that everything you send them is interesting and relevant.
 When you communicate based on segments, it’ll be easier to share the right things.

 Key takeaway: Communicate regularly and appropriately with the people on your donor list, based on their experience with you.